What is Window Tinting: Your Friendly Neighborhood Car Tint Guide

 Ceramic Window Tinting

 This kind of ceramic tint film product has the ability to block up to 50% of heat without reducing visibility.
-This tint provides heat reduction though metallic window tinting offers similar heat shielding benefits, it can affect the electronic equipment — making ceramic window tints a more effective alternative than a non-ceramic type.
+This tint provides heat reduction; though metallic window tinting offers similar heat shielding benefits, it can affect electronic equipment — making ceramic window tints a more effective alternative than a non-ceramic type.

 Crystalline Tinting